Itinerary of Everest Base Camp Trek

 Via Jiri

-Everest Base Camp via Jiri is a classic route traverses old ethnic Gurung and Sherpa settlements of Bhandar, Sete, Junbesi, and Nunthala before finally joining the way again at Khari Khola, eventually leading to Phakding.
+Everest Base Camp via Jiri is a classic route that traverses old ethnic Gurung and Sherpa settlements of Bhandar, Sete, Junbesi, and Nunthala before finally joining the way again at Khari Khola, eventually leading to Phakding.

 Everest Base Camp Altitude